Tyriar/vscode-snazzy/README.md

 - If you want to use snazzy's standard background instead of your theme background, uncomment the `"terminal.background"` line.

-## Cursor style

-Normally the snazzy cursor is styled with `##97979b`.
-Currently cursor styling is not supported in VS Code, this is blocked on https://github.com/Microsoft/vscode/issues/30294

 ## Related

 - [hyper-snazzy](https://github.com/sindresorhus/hyper-snazzy) - Hyper version